Dynatrace/dynatrace-configuration-as-code-samples/basic-templates/README.md

 If you're new to Monaco and want to learn more, check out the [Observability Clinic on Monaco 2.0](https://dt-url.net/monaco-observability-clinic).

-After your Monaco setup is done and you have some practice, feel free to deploy this configuration and explore it in your tenant.
+After your Monaco setup is done, and you have some practice, feel free to deploy this configuration and explore it in your tenant.
 To deploy it, please follow the steps below:

     1. Fill out the default.sh in the env_variables folder.
-    2. Run the script to export the variables
+    2. Run the script to export the variables - execute "source env_variables/default.sh"
+    3. Run "monaco deploy manifest.yaml --dry-run" to very syntax of all files is correct.
-    3. Run the monaco project
+    4. Run the monaco project with "monaco deploy manifest.yaml"
-    4. Explore your Dynatrace environment and check out what got deployed
+    5. Explore your Dynatrace environment and check out what got deployed

 In case you need to **delete** the configuration, feel free to explore the [delete command](https://docs.dynatrace.com/docs/manage/configuration-as-code/monaco/reference/commands#delete).